-- · This conversion kit must be installed by a qualified installer, service agency, or the gas supplier in accordance with Navien's instructions and all applicable codes and requirements of the authority having iurisdiction.
+- This conversion kit must be installed by a qualified service agency\ in accordance with Navien's instructions and all applicable codes and requirements of the authority having jurisdiction.
 The information in these instructions must be followed to minimize the risk of fire or explosion or to prevent property damage, personal injury or death.
-The qualified installer, service agency, or the gas supplier is responsible for the proper installation of this kit.
+The qualified service agency is responsible for the proper installation of this kit.
 The installation is not proper and complete until the operation of the converted appliance is checked as specified in the manufacturer's instructions supplied with the kit. - Turn off electrical supply to the boiler and close the manual gas shut-off valve to isolate the boiler during conversion.
 Allow the boiler to cool if it has been operating. - For propane boilers: The propane supplier mixes an odorant with the propane to make its presence detectable.
 In some instances the odorant can fade, and the gas may no longer have an odor.
-Before startup (and periodically thereafter), have the propane supplier verify the correct odorant level in the gas. - A qualified installer, service agency, or the gas supplier is any individual, firm, corporation or company which either in person or through a representative is engaged in and is responsible for the connection, utilization, repair or servicing of gas utilization equipment or accessories; who is experienced in such work, familiar with all precautions required, and has complied with all of the requirements of the authority having jurisdiction.
+Before startup (and periodically thereafter), have the propane supplier verify the correct odorant level in the gas. - \ A qualified service agency is any individual, firm, corporation or company which either in person or through a representative is engaged in and is responsible for the connection, utilization, repair or servicing of gas utilization equipment or accessories; who is experienced in such work, familiar with all precautions required, and has complied with all of the requirements of the authority having jurisdiction.